tommertron/coefficiencies/content/posts/test-obsidian/Creating a Post.md

 Hello, I am testing creating a post from Obsidian!
 I will now add an image to see where it goes.

 This is an update!
 I am updating my thing.
+Hello!

 ![](Starfleet_insignia,_2160s.webp)